Skip to main content

 |

-Creates an OR clause, where the field needs to be completed with one of the available answers.
-For example: [regex: dog|cat]
+Creates an OR clause, where the field needs to include one of the available answers.
+Example: [regex: dog|cat]

 ( )

 Groups expressions together, allowing you to apply quantifiers to entire sub-patterns.
-For example, gray|grey and gr(a|e)y are equivalent patterns that both describe the set of "gray" or "grey".
+Example: gray|grey and gr(a|e)y are equivalent patterns that both describe "gray" or "grey".

 ?